Home Page

 MART 455 - Visions of Documentary Film.
 3 Credits.

 Offered spring.
-Prereq, Art and Media Arts majors only.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 Class focuses on the study of different works of documentary filmmaking as well as the processes needed to succeed in the world on non-fiction storytelling.
 While studying films students will prepare and complete a short documentary film piece of their own.
 Level: Undergraduate

 MART 457 - Production Studio II.
 3 Credits.

-Offered Spring.
-Prereq., Art and Media Arts Major.
+Offered spring.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 This course covers the principles and techniques of finishing projects.
 Students will focus on advanced rendering tools, prototype testing, installation and final performances, refined editing/titles/credits, enabling students to leave with a well polished finished project.
 Level: Undergraduate-Graduate

 MART 461 - Web Server Technologies.
 3 Credits.